Mercedes recalls one million older cars over braking issue

 "In such a very rare case, it would not be possible to decelerate the vehicle via the service brake.
 Thus, the risk of a crash or injury would be increased."

-"The recall process will involve inspecting potentially affected vehicles and, depending on the results of the inspection, replacing the parts where necessary," the company said.
+"The recall process will involve inspecting potentially affected vehicles and, depending on the results of the inspection, replacing the parts where necessary," it said.

 "Until the inspection takes place, we ask our customers not to drive their vehicles."